Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 ## 2. Install gulp

-*This step only applies if you want to make the origami build process run as part of your own Gulp-powered build process.
+*This step only applies if you want to make the origami build process run as part of your own gulp-powered build process.
 As an alternative you can use Origami build tools as a command line client.
 If you prefer to do this (or you are not building your application in Node), skip this and move on to step 3.*

 [Gulp](http://gulpjs.com/) is a task runner, which we use to run the build process tasks.
 Once you have installed Node, type this at a terminal: